Connecting people to art, art to people

 Having an experience with the arts taught me that it was ok to mess up a little bit and make mistakes sometimes, it taught me to be resilient, to work with other people, to think about things in a creative way.
 And actually, aren’t those just fundamental things of life enabling us to survive as humans?

 - Nikki Locke, director of East Durham Creates

 Why is art important?

-Why do we think art is important and valuable and should be accessible to the many?
-What are people’s motivations to be involved in the arts?
+Why do we think art is important and valuable and should be widely accessible?
+What motivates people to engage in the arts?

-In order to understand why engaging people in the arts is important and valuable to people this research looked at why art itself is important and valuable.
-It looked at the motivations that push people to make art, at the intended effect (or purpose) and the actual impact.
+In order to understand why engaging people in the arts is important and valuable, this research examined why art itself is important and valuable.
+It looked at the motivations that drive people to make art, its intended effect (or purpose) and its actual impact.

-When talking about the purpose and value of art, ‘exactly’ feels like a word that doesn’t belong.
-People's responses to these important questions tend to cluster around four main reasons.
+When asking about the purpose and value of art, people's responses clustered around four main areas.
 Use the arrows at the sides of the screen to discover their answers.

 How can we engage local people in a meaningful way?

 To create experiences with meaning and value to those involved, a number of factors are needed to create the right conditions.
 Engagement is a two way process that should benefit both audience and producer.